Toparvion/analog/README.md

 ## License
-AnaLog uses MIT license.
+AnaLog relies on MIT license.
 See [this document](https://github.com/Toparvion/analog/blob/master/LICENSE) for details.